SerhiiKarasov/typescript_quickly/README.md

-# typescript project how to
+# simples typescript project how to

 *  install typescript compiler
 ```